 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children/young people are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection.

-At Whittingham C of E Primary School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
-Children are taught to recognise when they are at risk and how to get help when they need it.
-Staff teach this implicitly and explicitly and we are also supported by organisations which come into school such as NSPCC (pants project), Childline, Judith Davies, Community Support Officer NCC and Laura, Operation Endeavour/ Encompass.
+At Whittingham C of E pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.

-The procedures contained in this policy apply to all staff volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)
+The procedures contained in this policy apply to all staff, volunteers, visitors, and governors and are consistent with those of the local safeguarding partnership Northumberland Children's and Adult's Strategic Safeguarding Partnership (NCASP)